Python has a built-in function called len() that accepts a list and returns the total number of elements it contains.

 import numpy as np arr = np.array([2, 4, 6, 8, 10, 12]) print(len(arr)) # Output: 6

-Here, we have only a single-dimensional array, and its total number of elements is 6.
+Here, we have a single-dimensional array with a total of 6 elements.
 So, it returns 6.

 The problem arises when you start using multi-dimensional arrays.